bookofproofs/bookofproofs.github.io/CONTRIBUTING.md

 templates in `_sources` for each site published at https://bookofproofs.github.io/.
 The templates work similarly to JeKyll (if you are already familiar with it).

 However, we compile the markdown files into html using PYTHON scripts in the `_compile` folder.
-The reason why we do not use JeKill and 're-invent' the wheel is more flexibility to incorporate some features to improve user experience to read and/or contribute new mathematical content.
-Features improving the user-experience include, but are not limited to:
+The reason why we do not use JeKyll and _'re-invent'_ the wheel is more flexibility.
+We incorporate some features improving user experience, e.g.:

 * [Mathjax][mj]
 * [JSXGraph][jx]